Money Moves: How the Cardi B Empire Got Built

 Thaddaeus McAdams/Getty Images

-Of course, with four-times the Insta followers has come 400-times the scrutiny.
+The trolls living under the Internet bridge seem to be what has given Cardi B the most misgivings about living life in the public eye, since she made the leap into more mainstream fame.

+She herself enjoys rapping about drama but she's not looking for it in real life—"if you ain't f--king my man or taking my money from me, stopping my money, I don't really give a f--k about you," she said on Beats 1.

 "I used to tell myself that I will always be myself.
 Little by little, I'm feeling like I'm getting trapped and muted," she admitted to Rolling Stone in October after a handful of posts-gone-awry.
 She also said, "It's not as fun to do music.
 My mind doesn't flow as free 'cause I have so much on my mind."

-But that was then, and in the months since she's only added more capital-M Moments to her story.

-Besides, Cardi B has also repeatedly stressed that she's going to just do what she can, get rich and enjoy the moment—because she's well aware that, one minute people may care about you a lot, and the next minute no one is paying attention.
+But she has also repeatedly stressed that she's going to just do what she can, get rich and enjoy the moment—because she's well aware that, one minute people may care about you a lot, and the next minute no one is paying attention.

-"I cannot turn my life back around," she told RS last fall.
+"I cannot turn my life back around," she told RS.
 "I'm already a public figure, I'm famous...It's like, I might as well keep it going, might as well make the money.
 People are always going to talk s--t—I cannot make myself unfamous."

-In the meantime, she likes rapping about drama but she's not looking for it in real life—"if you ain't f--king my man or taking my money from me, stopping my money, I don't really give a f--k about you," she said on Beats 1.
-And judging by the response to the aptly named Invasion of Privacy, she's not destined to be a one-hit wonder.
+And judging by the response to the aptly named Invasion of Privacy, as well as to Ms. Cardi B herself, she's not destined to be just a one-hit wonder.

-Yet after giving her fans so much, she can't help but be a little tired of people expecting even more.
-Recently she's been the subject of pregnancy speculation, and she had to draw the line.

-"I can't address all the rumors and everything.
-I have been so open to people about myself, people cannot expect me to open about everything," Cardi B says.
-"Certain things to me, it has to be private.
-Like you cannot invade my privacy.
-I'm not a damn animal at the zoo, that you just could see everything.
-No!"

 This content is available customized for our international audience.
 Would you like to view this in our US edition?